 Software Deployment Tools

-Access to a third-party network-wide or enterprise-wide software system may enable an adversary to have remote code execution on all systems that are connected to such a system.
+Access to network-wide or enterprise-wide endpoint management software may enable an adversary to achieve remote code execution on all connected systems.
 The access may be used to laterally move to other systems, gather information, or cause a specific effect, such as wiping the hard drives on all endpoints.
-Network infrastructure may also have administration tools that can be similarly abused by adversaries.
-[1]

 ID: T1072